Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Uplink Data Transmission and Performance Analysis With MR Combining

 $N$ is fixed and $M$ is large, i.e., $M \rightarrow \infty$.
 In this case, we divide both sides of \eqref{eq:Termv1} by $M$ and exploits Tchebyshev's theorem \cite{cramer2004random}\footnote{Let $X_1, \ldots, X_n$ be independent random variables such that $\mathbb{E}\{ X_i \} = \bar{x}_i$ and $\mathsf{Var}\{ X_i\} \leq c < \infty$.
 Then, Tchebyshev's theorem states $\frac{1}{n}\sum_{n'=1}^n X_{n'} \xrightarrow[n \rightarrow \infty]{P} \frac{1}{n} \sum_{n'} \bar{x}_{n'}.$} and \eqref{eq:2Order} to obtain

-where $\xrightarrow{P}$ denotes the convergence in probability.\footnote{A sequence $\{ X_n \}$ of random variables converges in probability to the random variable $X$ if, for all $\epsilon > 0$, it holds that $\lim_{n \rightarrow \infty} \mathrm{Pr}(|X_n - X| > \epsilon ) = 0$, where $\mathrm{Pr}(\cdot)$ denotes the probability of an event.} Note that the second and third terms in \eqref{eq:Termv1} converge to zero.
+where $\xrightarrow{P}$ denotes the convergence in probability.\footnote{A sequence $\{ X_n \}$ of random variables converges in probability to the random variable $X$ if, for all $\epsilon > 0$, it holds that $\lim_{n \rightarrow \infty} \mathrm{Pr}(|X_n - X| > \epsilon ) = 0$, where $\mathrm{Pr}(\cdot)$ denotes the probability of an event.} Specifically, the second and third terms in \eqref{eq:Termv1} converge to zero due to the so-called favorable propagation conditions and since the aggregated channel and the noise are mutually independent \cite{van2021reconfigurable}.
 By inserting \eqref{eq:Tchev1} into the decision variable in \eqref{eq:rukv1}, we obtain the following deterministic value

 because $\mathcal{T}_{k2}/M \rightarrow 0$ and $\mathcal{T}_{k3}/M \rightarrow 0 $ as $M \rightarrow \infty$.
 The result in \eqref{eq:Asympt1} unveils that, for a fixed $N$, the channels become asymptotically orthogonal.
 In particular, the small-scale fading, the non-coherent interference, and the additive noise vanish.
 The only residual impairment is the pilot contamination caused by the users that employ the same pilot sequence.
 This result is the evidence that, due to pilot contamination, the system performance cannot be improved by adding more APs if MR combining is used.
-The contributions of both the direct and RIS-assisted indirect channels appear explicitly in \eqref{eq:Asympt1} through the terms $\beta_{mk'}$ and $\mathrm{tr}(\pmb{\Phi}^H \mathbf{R}_m \pmb{\Phi} \widetilde{\mathbf{R}}_{mk'})$, respectively.
+The contributions of both the direct and RIS-assisted indirect channels explicitly appear in \eqref{eq:Asympt1} through the terms $\beta_{mk'}$ and $\mathrm{tr}(\pmb{\Theta}_{mk'})$, respectively.